Pretty Little Wigs By Hollie

 Always use a heat protector before applying heat.
 Just like natural hair the wig will age quickly and dry out if you use a lot of heat.
 Try and keep heat styling to a minimum – once or twice a week should be enough as the style will hold well on the extension hair for a few

-Combing with a narrow tooth comb or a hard bristle brush whilst wet - this could snag the hair knots and stitching.
-Please only use a soft bristle brush such as the denman tangle tamer.
+- Avoid Combing with a narrow tooth comb or a hard bristle brush whilst wet - this could snag the hair knots and stitching.
+Stick to soft bristle brushes only.

-brush from tip to root (bottom to top) never top to bottom - brushing from top to bottom will be too harsh.
+- Brush from tip to root (bottom to top) never top to bottom - brushing from top to bottom to de tangle knots will be too harsh.

-scrubbing the hair together in the sink or shower when washing - this can knot the hair and cause damage to the lace
+- Avoid Scrubbing the hair together in the sink or shower when washing - this can knot the hair and cause damage to the lace.
+You should only smooth product through the hair - no need to scrub.

-avoid scratching scalp through unit - it can damage the knots and stitching.
+- Avoid scratching the scalp through your wig - it can damage/loosen the knots and stitching.
+Try patting the area instead.

-avoid lots of hairspray and styling products - this will mean you will have to wash your unit more frequently
+- Avoid lots of hairspray and styling products - this will mean you will have to wash your unit more frequently.
+The less you wash your wig/topper the longer it will last.

 Thanks so much for your purchase!
 I wish you lots of love and happiness with your beautiful new wig!